Syria

 Humanitarian context

-The civil war in Syria that began in 2011 has resulted in the deaths of more than 227,400 civilians to date, including 29,520 children, according to the ACAPS group.
-According to the United Nations, 14.6 million Syrians are now dependent on humanitarian aid as the hostilities continue to take a toll on people and property in an alarming economic climate.
-Syria is now among the 10 most food insecure countries in the world.
-Indeed, Russia’s invasion of Ukraine is expected to further reduce wheat imports and drive up prices, bringing the number of food insecure people to a record 65% of the population, or 13.9 million people in 2022.
-The country is experiencing a deep economic crisis.
-More than 90% of the population lives below the poverty line.
-In addition, in March 2022, the country recorded the highest inflation rate in 30 years.
+The civil war in Syria that began in 2011 has caused the death of more than 227,400 civilians, including 29,520 children, according to the ACAPS group.
+According to the United Nations, 14.6 million Syrians are now dependent on humanitarian aid, representing 78% of the total population.
+Syria is one of the 10 most food-insecure countries in the world.
+The war in Ukraine is reducing wheat imports, driving up prices and increasing the number of food insecure people to a record 65% of the population, or 13.9 million people in 2022.
+With more than 90% of the population already living below the poverty line, the earthquake of 6 February 2023 exacerbated the situation: nearly 6,000 people in Syria died and at least 10,000 were injured.
+Hundreds of buildings have collapsed, others are threatening to fall, and several water supply networks have been destroyed.

 Key figures